How we can help

 You can find out more about the Hampshire Breastfeeding Welcome Schemes in Eastleigh, Havant and Winchester.

 Having been the first community facility in the South East to achieve UNICEF UK's Baby Friendly Initiative Accreditation, the Health Visiting Services within Southern Health’s Children Division are celebrating after their breastfeeding services received prestigious recognition in maintained its UNICEF Baby Friendly Accreditation status.
 The award recognises the ongoing commitment to supporting breastfeeding mothers; and community facilities, which have adopted recognised standards of best practice in the care of mothers and babies.

 UNICEF carried out a three day assessment in December 2015, involving parent and staff (including Senior Management) interviews; premises inspection and an update on training, policy and data documentation.

 Ginny Taylor, Head of Children and Family Services said: "I am thrilled with the news as it is a reflection of the hard work achieved by all members of the Health Visiting Teams in providing the service all mothers deserve to receive."

-Lynn Timm's, the Trust's Baby Friendly Lead commented "Receiving the re-acreditation for this prestigious award is particularly welcomed as it recognises the value of breastfeeding in terms of both nutrition and comfort whilst highlighting the importance of responsive feeding for bottle and breastfed infants.
-Wa are all delighted to have maintained our standards and will continue to work with families to continue to deliver this high service level."
+Lynn Timms, the Trust's Baby Friendly Lead commented "Receiving the re-acreditation for this prestigious award is particularly welcomed as it recognises the value of breastfeeding in terms of both nutrition and comfort whilst highlighting the importance of responsive feeding for bottle and breastfed infants.
+We are all delighted to have maintained our standards and will continue to work with families to continue to deliver this high service level."

 The assessors were particularly impressed by the high standard of care received and reported by women; the effective training curriculum, breastfeeding welcome schemes and resourceful website information.